elliohow/fMRI_ROI_Analysis_Tool/docs/index.rst

 Using fRAT
 ----------
+Installation instructions for fRAT can be found `here <https://fmri-roi-analysis-tool.readthedocs.io/en/latest/installation.html>`_.
+Before running fRAT, it is also recommended that the fRAT and project dependency installation is tested.
+Information on how to do this can also be found on the installation instructions page.

 The ``fRAT.py`` or ``fRAT_GUI.py`` files are used to run the non-GUI or GUI versions of fRAT respectively.
 Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml files.
 For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations